-Automatic Persisted Queries
+Automatic persisted queries

 Step 3: Set up a CDN

 How exactly this works depends on exactly which CDN you chose.
 Configure your CDN to send requests to Apollo Server.
-Some CDNs may need to be specially configured to honor origin Cache-Control headers.
-If all is well, cacheable queries should now be stored by the CDN.
+Some CDNs may need to be specially configured to honor origin Cache-Control headers; for example, here is Akamai's documentation on that setting .
+If all is well, cacheable queries should now be saved by the CDN.

 Note that requests served directly by a CDN will not show up in the Studio dashboard.